strick-j/ca-html5gw/README.md

     <img src="https://cdn.rawgit.com/strick-j/ca-html5gw/94fa5f69/examples/html5install.svg">
 </p>

+# Notes / Prerequisites
+## Installation Method
+Manually installing the CyberArk HTML5GW is typically not used in lieu of installing via a container.
+For more information see the CyberArk installation documentation.
+## Credentials
+Passwords for the Apache Keystore are hard coded in the script and set to CyberArk1 for demonstration purposes.
+Change these if you would like to set them to something else.

 # Installation
 Intended for installation on an updated minimal CentOS 7 Server.
 General install instructions:
 1. Clone or download the git repository